Victims of opioid crisis confront owners of OxyContin maker Purdue Pharma - KTVZ

 Victims of opioid crisis confront owners of OxyContin maker Purdue Pharma

-Victims of opioid abuse and their families on Thursday confronted members of the family behind OxyContin maker Purdue Pharma, recounting their unmeasurable loss and pain.
+Victims of opioid abuse and their families on Thursday confronted members of the family behind OxyContin maker Purdue Pharma, recounting their immeasurable loss and pain caused by the highly addictive painkillers.

 The emotional hearing came one day after a US bankruptcy judge approved a settlement that requires Purdue Pharma and the Sackler families to pay out as much as $6 billion to states, individual claimants and for opioid crisis abatement.

-Note: CLARIFICATION: This story has been updated to make clear that Sackler family members could still be subject to criminal liability.